 The Literary Freedom Project is a 501c3 tax-exempt nonprofit arts organization that seeks to restore the importance of reading books as an essential tool for creating intelligent, productive, and engaged young people.
 Towards this goal, LFP publishes Mosaic Literary Magazine; develops literature-based lesson plans; and hosts the Mosaic Literary Conference, an annual literature-education event.
 We invite educators, community organizers, and parents to take part in our programs.

 MLC provides a platform for literature-based creative thinking and knowledge sharing.
 Each year we invite educators, community and arts organizations, and artists to participate in various professional-development workshops.

-Bronx Literary Festival (co-presenter)
+Bronx Book Fair (co-presenter)

 Lesson Plans for High School Teachers

 Mosaic Literary Magazine provides high school educators with literary arts lesson plans.
 Each plan uses the work by writers of African descent as a connective tool to a variety of subjects: history, social studies, and English.
 Our goal is to increase self awareness while promoting reading and strengthening literacy.